aws-samples/serverless-patterns/s3-bedrock-batch-inference-cdk/README.md

 ## How it works
 ![End to End Architecture](images/architecture.png)

 This pattern creates an S3 bucket to store the input and output of the batch inference job.
 It also creates an EventBridge rule that is triggered when a batch inference input file is uploaded.
-EventBridge will create a new Bedrock batch inference job with the specified model.
+The rule target will create a new Bedrock batch inference job with the specified model and the sample input.
 The output of the job is also stored in the same S3 bucket.

 ## Testing
- - Once the pattern is deployed successfully you should see the name of the S3 bucket in the output.
+ - Once the pattern is deployed successfully you should see the name of the S3 bucket in the CDK output.
  - Upload the sample `input.jsonl` to this bucket by running this command
    ```shell
    aws s3 cp model_input/input.jsonl  s3://<S3 bucket name>/input/